nebulae-pyxis/ms-afcc-reloader/README.md

 ### 7. Set the JWT token
 * LogIn to keycloak http://localhost:8080/auth/admin/ (user: "keycloak", pass: "keycloak")
-* select the DEV_tpm keycloak realm and click on 'realm settings' in left panel
+* select the DEV_pyxis keycloak realm and click on 'realm settings' in left panel
 * select keys option tab
 * click on 'public key' from the RSA key and copy the contents.
 * set this key value to the **JWT_PUBLIC_KEY** atribute in the following files: *WORKING_FOLDER*/ms-afcc-reloader/backend/afcc-reloader/.env   *WORKING_FOLDER*/ms-afcc-reloader/playground/gateway/.env